embeddedk8/embeddedk8.github.io/content/posts/arduino-cli-compilation/index.en.md

 ### Optimize for debug
 The `--optimize-for-debug` flag adjusts compilation settings to make debugging easier.

-You can review or modify its behavior in the `platform.txt` file.
+You can check its behavior in the `platform.txt` file.
 When `--optimize-for-debug` is enabled, the *debug* version of the optimization flags is applied;
 otherwise, the *release* version is used by default.